Allocation Assist

 2. Professional classification: Based on your qualifications and experience, the SCFHS will classify you into one of several professional categories (e.g., Consultant, Specialist, Resident).

 3. Prometric exam: You’ll need to pass a specialty-specific exam administered by Prometric on behalf of the SCFHS.
-This examination tests for your medical knowledge and clinical skills.
+This examination tests your medical knowledge and clinical skills.

 4. Saudi Council registration: After passing the exam, you must register with the Saudi Council for your specialty.